Clitocybe odora: Description

+Similar species

+Outside of Clitocybe, young specimens could be confused with Stropharia aeruginosa, in addition to other poisonous species.

 Distribution and habitat

-Found in both deciduous, and coniferous woods, it is widespread in the temperate zones, occurring in Asia, Europe, and North America.
+Found in both deciduous, and coniferous woods, it is widespread in the temperate zones, occurring in Asia, Europe (August to December), and North America (around August to November).
 On the East Coast of North America it favours oak woodland, but it is often abundant in the coniferous forests of the Pacific Northwest.
+It grows under trees and in debris.

 Edibility

-The caps can be dried, and used as a condiment, or used fresh for flavouring.
-Mushroom hunters should be sure to pick mature ones, mainly because the younger ones can be confused with several similar poisonous ones that grow along with this mushroom.
+The caps can be dried and used as a condiment, or used fresh for flavouring.
+Mushroom hunters are advised to pick mature specimens, as the younger ones can be confused with several similar poisonous ones that grow with this mushroom.
 Every part of the mushroom should be examined before collecting for the table.
 Also, the stem and the cut cap should be checked to see if there are any fly larvae.
-Some guides recommend avoiding eating the species.
+Some guides recommend against eating the species.